 Clothianidin: "Is likely to adversely affect 67 percent of species and 56 percent of critical habitats."
 Imidacloprid: "Is likely to adversely affect 79 percent of species and 83 percent of critical habitats."
 Thiamethoxam: "Is likely to adversely affect 77 percent of species and 81 percent of critical habitats."

 The species impacted include all amphibians, and the majority of endangered fish, birds, and mammals, as well as pollinators and the plants they pollinate.
-Theses listed species can ill afford this unnecessary blow caused by EPA's previous gross failure under the ESA to assess the effects of the sweeping, unrestricted, nationwide registrations it granted for more than 100 neonicotinoid products before it registered them, rather than up to 15 years later, as has occurred.
-Had EPA examined the biological costs beforehand, the number of unrestricted nationwide registrations
+Theses listed species can ill afford this unnecessary blow caused by EPA's previous gross failure under the ESA to assess the effects of the sweeping, unrestricted, nationwide registrations it granted for more than 100 neonicotinoid products before it registered them, rather than up to 15 years after-the-fact as has occurred.
+Had EPA examined the biological costs beforehand, the number of unrestricted nationwide registrations since 1984 would predictably have been substantially fewer and restrictions (mitigation measures) would have been required under the ESA to reduce the foreseeable adverse effects and the surplus of unneeded products.